 “Above all else, guard your heart, for everything you do flows from it.
 Keep your mouth free of perversity; keep corrupt talk far from your lips.
 Let your eyes look straight ahead; fix your gaze directly before you.
 Give careful thought to the paths for your feet and be steadfast in all your ways.”

 Solomon mentions the responsibility we have for what’s in our heart, for what we speak, look at, and think.
-Carefully monitoring what and why we thing speak and feel the way we do, empowers us to direct our life where we need to go, to fulfill our purpose in life.
+Carefully monitoring what and why we think speak and feel the way we do, empowers us to direct our life where we need to go, to fulfill our God-given purpose in life.

 “Above all else” Solomon says, which makes what follows the highest priority.
 The Hebrew more accurately says “of all guarding,” so this highest priority is a lifestyle.
 Make watching over what comes in and what goes out of your heart, your number one responsibility in life.